 When it comes to long-term care costs, the charges for home care are now rising faster than those for nursing home care, acco...Read more

-Alaska continues to be the costliest state for nursing home care, with the median annual cost of a private nursing home room totaling $292,000.
-Oklahoma again was found to be the most affordable state, with a median annual cost of a private room of $63,510.
+Alaska continues to be the costliest state for nursing home care by far, with the median annual cost of a private nursing home room totaling $436,540.
+Missouri was the most affordable state, with a median annual cost of a private room of $68,985.

-The 2017 survey was based on responses from more than 15,000 nursing homes, assisted living facilities, adult day health facilities and home care providers.
-The survey was conducted by phone during May and June of 2017.
+The 2020 survey, conducted by CareScout for the seventeenth straight year, was based on responses from 14,326 nursing homes, assisted living facilities, adult day health facilities and home care providers.
+Survey respondents were contacted by phone during July and August 2020.

-As the survey indicates, nursing home care is growing ever more expensive.
-Contact your elder law attorney to learn how you can protect some or all of your family's assets.
+As the survey indicates, long-term care is growing ever more expensive.
+Contact your attorney to learn how you can protect some or all of your family's assets from being swallowed up by these rising costs.
+To find an attorney near you, click here.